giladd123/Colman-Web-Apps/README.md

-# Streaming Web Application
+# About This Web Application

 A full-stack Netflix-like streaming platform built with Node.js, Express, MongoDB, and EJS.
 It implements user management, content discovery, personalized recommendations, and viewing habits tracking.

-*This project was developed as part of the Colman Web Applications course.*
+*This project was developed as part of a Web Applications course.*

 **Authors**: Gilad Tidhar, Rotem Batstein and Shani Bashari

 ## Features

 - **User Authentication & Profile Management**: Multi-user support with individual profiles per account
-- **Content Management**: Movies and TV shows with detailed metadata, genres, and ratings
+- **Content Management**: Movies and TV shows with detailed information like metadata, genres, and ratings
-- **Personalized Feed**: Dynamic content recommendations based on user preferences and viewing history, including dedicated movie/show views.
+- **Personalized Feed**: Dynamic content recommendations based on user preferences and watching history, including dedicated movie/show views.
 - **Viewing Habits**: Track what users watch, like, and add to their watchlist
-- **Genre-Based Discovery**: Browse content by genres with advanced filtering (watched/unwatched) and sorting by popularity, rating and relese date.
+- **Genre-Based Filtering**: Browse content by genres with advanced filtering (watched/unwatched) and sorting by popularity, rating and relese date.
 - **Search Functionality**: Find content across the entire database
 - **Admin Panel**: Content upload and management capabilities
-- **Responsive Design**: Mobile-friendly interface with Netflix-like UI/UX
+- **Responsive Design**: Mobile-friendly interface with Netflix-like design
 - **Cloud Storage**: AWS S3 integration for media assets
 - **External API Integration**: OMDB API for movie/TV show metadata